Over the years, I have met consultants who have just moved to independent practice and are nervous about the commercial side of practice ownership.

 A negative cash flow position means the practice is likely to run short of working capital.

 One of the best ways to improve cash flow is to focus on bringing more money in by invoicing promptly.
-Sending bills electronically is also a sensible move because Healthcode’s clearing system validates invoices as they are submitted to ensure they include all the information required by the individual PMI and are ready for payment.
+Sending bills electronically is also a sensible move because Healthcode’s Clearing Service validates invoices as they are submitted to ensure they include all the information required by the individual private medical insurer (PMI) and are ready for payment.
 And it is just as important to use Healthcode’s payment tracking feature to ensure that outstanding invoices or shortfalls can be identified and chased up.

 Whatever the size of your practice, your employees need to be able to communicate effectively with patients, each other and with you.